eliedz/eliedz.github.io/index.md

 The comparator group of topics were security related but not directly related to terrorism.
 Penney's analysis seemed to prove the existence of chilling effects by clearly showing a difference between the pre- and post-Snowden eras.

 Nevertheless, we wanted to dig further into the topic and take a closer look: can we observe similar chilling effects when considering a longer time range?
 Do other data sources support this theory of chilling effects even more?
-Or could it be that it just an unlucky correlation that Penney found?
+Or could it be just an unlucky correlation that Penney found?

 To answer these questions, we divided our project into three targeted questions, that we will answer individually: